 We all have various thoughts and opinions on different topics.
 No one is ever going to be on the same page about every single thing.
 This includes within ourselves.
-Read on to learn more about what cognitive dissonance is and how you can deal with it.
+It’s time to learn more about what cognitive dissonance is and how you can deal with it.

 What Is Cognitive Dissonance?

-Cognitive dissonance, by definition, is “The psychological conflict resulting from incongruous beliefs and attitudes held simultaneously”.
+By definition, cognitive dissonance is, “The psychological conflict resulting from incongruous beliefs and attitudes held simultaneously.”
 For example, a person with an addiction to nicotine may know that smoking is bad for them because it can cause cancer, but they still may want to smoke cigarettes.
 These two conflicting feelings may give the person intense and uncomfortable feelings about smoking.
 There is probably going to be an internal struggle as they decide how to proceed.

 In order to return to a comfortable, peaceful state, the person that is dealing with cognitive dissonance is going to have to overcome their uncomfortable feelings and come to a decision.
 There are a few decisions that can be made that can give the person a sense of inner peace.
 Let’s continue using the example of someone with nicotine addiction.

 - The person with nicotine addiction can change their smoking behavior and choose not to smoke cigarettes anymore.

 - The person with nicotine addiction can justify their smoking habits by changing their thinking regarding how smoking can cause cancer.

 - The person with nicotine addiction can justify their smoking behavior by doing something that can offset their worry regarding how smoking can cause cancer.

 - The person can ignore the information that they know to be true regarding how smoking can cause cancer.

 For many people, deciding that they are going to completely stop smoking cigarettes is a difficult decision.
 Most people know that smoking is bad for them, but when they think about stopping, their addiction takes over.
 They don’t feel as though they have control over their smoking; it’s like their smoking has control over them.